 4. Sand sled

-Sand sleds can have either a square or round tail, and the two edges do not need to be asymmetrical.
+Sand sleds and toboggans can have either a square or round tail, and the two edges do not need to be asymmetrical.
 The body of the board needs to be wide enough to accommodate a person (or two), so aim at at least 25cm width.
 Lengthwise, stick around 110cm for adults, 100cm for kids.
 Unlike sandboards, you won’t need to install foot bindings but rather hand grips and/or a seat pad.

 Footstraps and foot bindings (for sandboard)